 - Vitamin D Supplements

-Supplements are a convenient way to add Vitamin D to your diet, but make sure to consult your doctor before starting supplement regimen to ensure it’s the best choice for you.
+Supplements are a convenient way to add Vitamin D to your diet, but make sure to consult your doctor before starting a supplement regimen to ensure it’s the best choice for you.

 - A Cup of VitaCup